-As well as being effective at treating a range of symptoms, there is an increasing amount of research to suggest that CBD oil is also effective in treating nausea.
+As well as being effective at managing a range of symptoms, there is an increasing amount of research to suggest that CBD oil is also effective in managing nausea.

-Here is the low down on using pure CBD oil to treat your nausea.
+Here is the low down on using pure CBD oil to manage your nausea.

 Causes Of Nausea